Living with Asthma

 Some of the risk factors for asthma may surprise you.
 Find out more about what things can trigger an asthma attack.

 Confused about choosing an asthma specialist?
 Learn about the different doctors who treat asthma.

 Asthma in Children - Health Tools

 Health tools help you make wise health decisions or take action to improve your health.Decision Points focus on key medical care decisions that are important to many health problems.
 Should I take allergy shots (immunotherapy) for allergic rhinitis and allergic asthma?Actionsets are designed to help people take an active role in managing a health condition.
 Helping your child use a metered - dose

 Asthma in Children - Treatment Overview

 Although your child's asthma cannot be cured, you can manage the symptoms with medications, especially inhaled corticosteroids and beta2 - agonists.
 You and your child will usually work with your health professional to develop a management plan consisting of a daily treatment plan and an asthma action plan.
 These plans help you and your child meet treatment goals:Minimize long - term lung damage b

-You can control the impact asthma has on your life by following your asthma plans consistently.
-A management plan can reduce inflammation to prevent long - term damage to your lungs and decrease the severity, frequency, and duration of asthma attacks.
-Following your plans may be difficult because of its many different factors.
-To help yourself remain consistent in following your asthma ...
+You can control the impact asthma has on your child's life by following your asthma plans consistently.
+A management plan can reduce inflammation to prevent long - term damage to your child's lungs and decrease the severity, frequency, and duration of asthma attacks.
+Your child may have difficulty following the plan because of its many different factors.
+To help you and your child remain consisten